 Making an offer on a property is an easy process.

-You do not need to sign a contract of sale to make an offer on a property.
-You can get your offer accepted by the agent (and the sellers) before taking time to fill out the contract of sale.
+If you send an offer in writing (via email, for example) you can get your offer accepted by the agent (and the sellers) before taking time to fill out the contract of sale.

 We have personally used this template to purchase properties in the past.
 It’s worth keeping your offer short and to the point, including: